 MathJax or KaTeX

-These tools handle math rendering so that formulas look clean and professional on every device.
+These tools handle math rendering, ensuring formulas look clean and professional on every device.
 KaTeX is faster for static content, while MathJax provides broader LaTeX support for dynamic expressions.

 Custom AST Parser